elastic/elastic-charts/packages/charts/api/charts.api.md

     yIndex: number;
 }

-// Warning: (ae-forgotten-export) The symbol "ChartProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "ChartState" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)